aditya30394/SOLID-OOPs-principles/OCP.md

 # Open-Closed Principle

-The Open-Closed Principle requires that classes should be open for extension and closed to modification.
+The Open-Closed Principle (OCP) states that classes should be open for extension, allowing new functionality to be added, but closed for modification, meaning that the existing code should not be altered.

-Modification means changing the code of an existing class, and extension means adding new functionality.

-So what this principle wants to say is: We should be able to add new functionality without touching the existing code for the class.
-This is because whenever we modify the existing code, we are taking the risk of creating potential bugs.
-So we should avoid touching the tested and reliable (mostly) production code if possible.
+Modifying existing code carries the risk of introducing bugs or unintended side effects.
+Therefore, the OCP encourages us to avoid making changes to tested and reliable production code whenever possible.

-Suppose in the SRP example, our customer asks to add persistance to database.
-One way would be to modify the InvoicePersistence like following:
+Let's consider the example of the Bookstore Invoice program from the previous SRP explanation.
+Suppose our customer requests the addition of database persistence to the invoice functionality.
+One approach would be to modify the InvoicePersistence class as follows:

 ```
 public class InvoicePersistence {